One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Valle d’Itria

 Also part of the region of Puglia (Apulia), Valle d’Itria is the perfect place for a road trip.
-Mostly famous for its trulli – dry stone huts with a conical roof – it will amaze you with you lovely landscapes, quaint villages, pretty coastal towns and delicious food, wine and olive oil.
+Mostly famous for its trulli—dry stone huts with a conical roof—it will amaze you with its lovely landscapes, quaint villages, pretty coastal towns, and delicious food, wine, and olive oil.

-HOW LONG TO STAY: You will come across sites that will tell you a day is enough to explore Valle d’Itria but I disagree.
-Such a scenic place calls for slow travel, so plan to spend at least 3 days in the area.
+HOW LONG TO STAY: You will encounter sites that tell you a day is enough to explore Valle d’Itria, but I disagree.
+Such a scenic place calls for slow travel, so plan to spend at least three days in the area.

 Matera

 Added to the list of UNESCO World Heritage Sites in 1993, the lovely city of Matera is one of the best places to visit in Italy.
-This medium-sized city in the region of Basilicata, in Southern Italy, is famous for its Sassi – literally “stones” and which defines the typical architectural style the city became famous for.
+This medium-sized city in the region of Basilicata, in Southern Italy, is famous for its Sassi—literally “stones,” which defines the typical architectural style the city became famous.

 Catania